luandy64/qmk_firmware/keyboards/preonic/keymaps/andy/README.md

 mental model fits what I'm doing here.
 I just wanted a way to group similar keymaps and track work on them in a meaningful way.

+In earlier commits, the code that gets written to the Pro Micro takes up somewhere around 92% of the memory.
+I don't know how that affects things in the grand scheme of things; however, I added a few `#define`s that reduce the amount of memory used to about 84%.
+To use all of this new space, I want to add more macros and maybe a layer for these macros.

 ### Version Cuts

 - `1.0.0` every iteration of the keymap where the defining features were